chensandiego/smart_ids/README.md

 ```

 Ensure you have representative "normal" PCAP files in the `wireshark_pcapoutput` directory before training.
 The trained model (`autoencoder_model.h5`) and the feature scaler (`scaler.joblib`) will be saved in the `model/` directory.

+## Generating Test Traffic

+To test the IDS with various attack types, you can use the following scripts:

+*   `generate_syn_flood.py`: Generates SYN flood traffic to simulate a Denial-of-Service (DoS) attack.
+*   `generate_port_scan.py`: Generates port scan traffic to simulate a reconnaissance attack.
+*   `generate_malware_traffic.py`: Generates traffic with a specific payload to simulate malware activity.
+(Requires a corresponding Suricata rule to trigger an alert, e.g., for "MALWARE_SIGNATURE_TEST").

+**Note:** Ensure your `ids.py` is running and monitoring traffic when generating test traffic.
+You may need to adjust the target IP addresses in the generation scripts to match your monitoring environment.